rmSeanDarcy/simulating_association/INSTALL.md

 conda activate homework4

 # 3. Run the snakemake file
-snakemake - 6 		# Or whatever number of cores you want ('--cores all' also works)
+snakemake -c 6 		# Or whatever number of cores you want ('--cores all' also works)

 # 4. If you want to make the DAG (already included is)
 snakemake --forceall --dag | dot -Tpdf > dag.pdf